morganwu277/docker-app-grafana-prometheus/README.md

 # How to play?

 1. Send metrics using pushgateway

-    You will see an `docker-app-grafana-prometheus_prometheus-client-example_1` container running there doing next task:
+    After `docker-compose up -d`, you should be able to see an `docker-app-grafana-prometheus_prometheus-client-example_1` container running there doing next tasks:

     Here is the script we can use to send metrics:
     ```bash